Caninsulin®

 A.

-VetPen should always be stored or carried with the needle removed and the cap on.
-To clean VetPen, simply wipe with a damp cloth.
+VetPens should always be stored or carried with the needle removed and the cap on.
+To clean your VetPen, simply wipe with a damp cloth.
 Do not immerse it in water.
 Keep Caninsulin® cartridges refrigerated and protected from light prior to use.
+After first use store below 25°C for up to 42 days.
 Do not freeze.

 A.

 If you are experiencing any issues using VetPen, the first step is to confirm that air was properly removed from the cartridge through priming.
-If this has been done, check the other Q&As for more troubleshooting help.
+If this has been done, check the other Q&As for more troubleshooting help, or contact your veterinary clinic.

 A.

-This may be a sign the needle may have been removed before the injection was completed, and your cat did not receive the full dose.
-Do not attempt to re-dose your cat until she is due for her next injection.
+This may be a sign the needle may have been removed before the injection was completed, and your dog did not receive the full dose.
+Do not attempt to re-dose your dog until they are due for their next injection.

 To make sure your pet receives his or her full dose, be sure to press the release button down fully and hold it until the arrow () points to the start line (–) on the dose selector.
 Then, to allow the VetPen to deliver the full dose, wait at least 5 seconds before removing the needle from the skin.